+All the sides of a square are of equal length.
 However, different squares can have sides of different lengths.
 Hence all squares are not congruent.

-Therefore, two squares that have the same area will have sides of the same lengths.
+Two squares that have the same area will have sides of the same lengths.
 Hence they will be congruent.

 Area of a rectangle = length x breadth

 Two rectangles can have the same area.
 However, the lengths of their sides can vary and hence they are not congruent.

-Area of a triangle = 12 x base x height
+Area of a triangle = 1/2 x base x height